flea2003/TrackAnomalyDetection/backend/README.md

 curl --request POST "http://localhost:8888/druid/indexer/v1/supervisor/id/terminate"
 ```
 Where `id` is the identifier of the supervisor that you want to terminate.
 Note that the terminated supervisors still exist in the metadata store and their history can be retrieved.
 The data is persistently stored on disk in the structure of so-called segments.
-You can delete them through the [console](http://localhost:8888/unified-console.html#segments).
+You can delete them through the [web console](http://localhost:8888/unified-console.html#segments).

 You can find a more extensive list of supervisors' API at on the official [website](https://druid.apache.org/docs/latest/api-reference/supervisor-api/).